Services & Databases

 Engine availability

-All four engines are implemented end-to-end.
+All five engines are implemented end-to-end.
 Whether a specific engine/version installs depends on whether a prebuilt build is published for your platform in Yerd's hosted distribution - run yerd service available to see what you can install right now.
 MySQL/MariaDB share port 3306, so only one can be enabled on it at a time.

 How it works